Orleans Racing: Truck No. 62 History

-During their championship run in the West Series, Orleans Racing made 5 starts in 2000, but only 3 in 2001.
-The latter year showed the NASCAR world what a single car team from Las Vegas could do, as Gaughan nearly pulled off an upset victory at the June race in Texas, but finished second to Jack Sprague in 2001.
 Gaughan and his Orleans Racing team would move up to the Trucks full-time in 2002 with NAPA and the number 62 to contend for Rookie of the Year honors.
 Despite the criticisms of many who said that a team based in the Western United States would not make it in NASCAR, Gaughan proved all of his detractors wrong by winning both races at Texas en route to an 11th-place finish in the points and the 2002 ROTY crown.
 In 2003 Orleans Racing would only improve, as Gaughan would win a series high six races, including his second consecutive sweep at Texas and a hometown victory at Vegas, heading into the season finale at Homestead.
 In an ironic twist, lady luck would deal the Orleans team a bad hand, as Gaughan was taken out in a wreck on lap 101 with Marty Houston and finished fourth in points behind Travis Kvapil.
 The team's underdog status moved Gaughan up into the Nextel Cup Series, to drive for Roger Penske in 2004.
 While Gaughan was in Cup, Orleans tapped former Cup driver Steve Park to wheel their No. 62.
 Park would take his first career Truck Series win at Fontana in 2005, but struggled with consistency and was released before season's end.
 Scott Lynch would take over the No. 62 for the last races of the season, but like Park, struggled and was released.
 With the reduction in manufacturer support from Dodge, Orleans was forced to downsize to only the No. 77 truck in 2006.

+Truck No. 62 results

 Truck No. 77 History

 The No. 77 truck debuted as the No. 61 truck driven by West Series driver Scott Lynch, who scored 12th-place finishes at Homestead and Phoenix.
 After his release from Penske, Brendan returned to Orleans Racing in 2005.
 However, the season proved difficult due to the increase in competition and Gaughan could only muster a 19th-place finish in the points.
 In 2006, the team changed its name from Orleans Racing to South Point Racing, due to Michael's acquisition of South Coast Casino in exchange for selling Coast Casinos to Boyd Gaming.
 A high for the newly named South Point Racing was a second-place finish at Homestead and a 15th-place finish in points.
 The team, switching manufacturers to Chevrolet, climbed to 11th in points, with a near win at Texas.